Mykhailo Dobkin: Personal life

 Dobkin is married and has four children; a son and three daughters.

-Since first meeting Hennadiy Kernes in 1998, Dobkin was his close friend and political ally, and was succeed by him as Mayor of Kharkiv in 2010.
+Since first meeting Hennadiy Kernes in 1998, Dobkin was his close friend and political ally, and was succeeded by him as Mayor of Kharkiv in 2010.
 Kernes remained as mayor until his death in 2020.

 Dobkin's younger brother, Dmytro Dobkin, was elected as a People's Deputy of Ukraine in the 2012 Ukrainian parliamentary election for the Party of Regions, being re-elected in 2014 as a member of Opposition Bloc.
 In the 2019 Ukrainian parliamentary election, Dmytro Dobkin failed to be re-elected.

 Dobkin is widely known by the nickname "Dopa".

+In 2022, Dobkin became a Deacon in the Ukrainian Orthodox Church.